mapbox/dr-ui/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Component is accessible at tablet-size viewport.
 - [ ] Component is accessible at laptop-size viewport.
 - [ ] Component is accessible at big-monitor-size viewport.
-- [ ] If applicable, create a PR in a site repo, copy the component, and test it.
-Push to staging and instruct the reviewer to test the component in-page.
+- [ ] Create a PR in a site repo, copy the component, and test it.
+Push to staging and let the reviewer know they can also test the component there.

 Open the test cases app locally on: